-EET 406 Control System
+EET 406 Control System Technology 4

-Technology 4

-MET 231 Manufacturing Processes 3
+MET 231 Manufacturing Processes

-MET 300 Applied Material Science 4
+MET 300 Applied Material Science

-MET 302 Welding Survey 3
+MET 302 Welding Survey

-MET 313 Applied Engineering
+MET 313 Applied Engineering Mechanics: Materials

-Mechanics: Materials 4

 MET 331 Design for Manufacturing I 3

 MET 341 Manufacturing Analysis 3

-MET 344 Casting and Forming
+MET 344 Casting and Forming Processes 3

-Processes

-MET 345 Advanced Manufacturing
+MET 345 Advanced Manufacturing Processes 3

-Processes 3

-MET 346 Numerical Control Point to

-Point and Continuous Path

-Programming 3

-MET 396 Manufacturing Professional
+MET 396 Manufacturing Professional Orientation 1

-Orientation 1

-MET 401 Statistical Process Control 3
+MET 401 Quality Assurance 3

-MET 416 Applied Computer
+MET 416 Applied Computer-Integrated

-Integrated Manufacturing 3
+Manufacturing N3 3

+MET 443 N/C Computer Programming 3

 MET 444 Production Tooling 3

-MET 451 Introduction to Robotics 3
+MET 453 Robotic Applications 3

-MET 460 Manufacturing Capstone
+MET 460 Manufacturing Capstone Project I 3

-Project I

-MET 461 Manufacturing Capstone
+MET 461 Manufacturing Capstone Project II

-Project II 3

-T-4-1

-i otal.
+Total 52

-A student participating in the Manufacturing Engineering Technology program may select from two areas of emphasis: manufacturing engineering technology or mechanical engineering technology.
+A student participating in the Manufacturing Engineering Technology program may select from two concentrations: manufacturing engineering technology or mechanical engineering technology.

-Manufacturing Engineering Technology Emphasis.
-This emphasis area is designed to prepare technologists with both conceptual and practical applications of processes, materials, and products related to metalworking industries.
-Accordingly, this emphasis area is intended to prepare students to meet the responsibilities in planning the processes of production, developing the tools and machines, and integrating the facilities of production or manufacturing.
+Manufacturing Engineering Technology Concentration.
+This concentration is designed to prepare technologists with both conceptual and practical applications of processes, materials, and products related to metalworking industries.
+Accordingly, this concentration is intended to prepare students to meet the responsibilities in planning the processes of production, developing the tools and machines, and integrating the facilities of production or manufacturing.

 Students may select course work that focuses on the implementation of design and manufacturing strategies that favorably impact the environment before manufacturing and during manufacturing.
 Students address design, materials, and manufacturing problems with a focus on the environment.
-Concepts like design for recyclability, manufacturing fluids, and air quality control during manufacturing are addressed.
+Concepts like design for recyclability, manufacturing material reuse, and air quality control during manufacturing are addressed.
 Required courses follow:

-MET 438 Design for
+MET 438 Design for Manufacturing II

-Manufacturing II 4

-MET 442 Specialized Production
+MET 442 Specialized Production Processes

-Processes 3

-Techn ical el ectives4

-Total.
+Technical electives 4

+Total 11

-Mechanical Engineering Technology Emphasis.
-The primary objective of the mechanical engineering technology emphasis area is to prepare students for entry-level work in mechanical design and testing, either in engineering or manufacturing departments in productoriented industries.
+Mechanical Engineering Technology Concentration.
+The primary objective of the mechanical engineering technology concentration is to prepare students for entry-level work in mechanical design and testing, either in engineering or manufacturing departments in product-oriented industries.
 Major emphasis is placed on reducing the amount of time required by industry to make the graduate productive in any area of work.
 Students obtain a well-rounded academic background with an emphasis in mechanics and thermal sciences.
 Required courses follow:

-AET 415 Gas Dynamics and
+AET 415 Gas Dynamics and Propulsion 3

-Propulsion 3

 MET 434 Applied Fluid Mechanics 3

-MET 438 Design for
+MET 438 Design for Manufacturing II

-Manufacturing II 4

-Appro ved te chnical elective 1

-T-4-1 -

-TOTAL.
+Approved technical elective

+Total 11

 All degree requirements for the program are shown on curriculum check sheets.
-Requirements include First-Year Composition, university General Studies (see pages 84-108), and the Engineering Technology Core.
+Requirements include First-Year Composition, university General Studies (see "General Studies," page 85), and the Engineering Technology Core.
 Note that all three General Studies awareness areas are required.
 Consult your advisor for an approved list of courses.
-To graduate students are required to complete a minimum of 128 semester hours with a 2.00 cumulative GPA, including at least 50 semester hours of upper-division courses.
+To graduate, students are required to complete a minimum of 128 semester hours with a 2.00 cumulative GPA, including at least 50 semester hours of upper-division courses.